47,000 homes need to be built each year to solve housing crisis, report says

 This is almost twice the 25,000 target set out in the Government’s Project Ireland 2040 plan and more than twice the current level of supply, which was 21,000 last year.

-It estimates that 30,000 homes a year are needed to meet the likely population changes alone.
+It estimated that 30,000 homes a year are needed to meet the likely population changes alone.

 The bulk of new homes are needed for smaller households and in locations that are in and near the main cities.